conso/EasyBdd/README.md

 # EasyBdd
-A lightweight, uninvasive Bdd framework
+The lightweight, uninvasive Bdd framework for .NET written in c#